← Back home

 Beyond the Model

-The first wave of AI-bio capital has been priced around the model.
-I think that is increasingly the wrong place to look.
-The model matters, but the harder question is what it sits on top of: whether the biology is predictive, whether the clinic can absorb more candidates, and whether the company can learn quickly enough from human data.
+The first wave of AI-bio capital has been priced around the companies developing the models, but I think the model layer is becoming increasingly saturated.
+While models are no doubt important, the harder questions are what feeds those models: whether the biology is truly predictive, whether the clinical trial infrastructure can absorb more candidates, and whether companies can learn quickly enough from first-in-human human data.

-AI inherits the biology, the experimental systems, the clinical infrastructure, and the regulatory frame it operates in.
-Capital flows have so far concentrated in the layer that looks like software; meanwhile, the adjacent layers that determine whether the software actually produces medicines have been under-priced.
-The companies that win may be the ones that build the infrastructure the model depends on.
-That is the primary thesis of this series.
+AI and machine learning have been used in drug discovery for a long time, but the new wave of generative AI is now making huge impacts across the broader biopharma industry.
+However, AI-bio models inherit the biology, the experimental systems, the clinical infrastructure, and the regulatory frame that they operate within.
+Capital has so far concentrated in the model layer that looks like software; meanwhile, the adjacent layers that determine whether the software actually produces medicines have been under-looked.
+The companies that provide outsized returns in the medium-to-long term may be the ones that build the infrastructure underpinning the models.

 Piece 1